Continued from scene twenty-eight

-In pursuit, I caught up with Jeff as he flipped a switch causing the entire tunnel to come alive for as far as I could see in both directions.
+In pursuit, I caught up with him as he flipped a switch causing the entire tunnel to come alive for as far as I could see in both directions.
 Astonished by its length, I lost track of my tour guide, who hid snickering in the distance.

 “You know I can hear you.”

 “SHIT—you just about gave me a heart attack.”

 “What if I had been Montresor and chained you to the wall?
 How would you escape this old fool you took to be unread?”

 “Scream like hell, you crazy bastard.”

 “Really?
 That’s what you want me to tell Karen when I drop you off.
 ‘Yep, said he would scream like a girl.”‘

 “You make the “Girl” reference, and we’re both going to be in trouble.”